crisglav/discover-eeg/README.md

 # DISCOVER-EEG: an EEG pipeline for biomarker discovery
 This is a workflow that automatically preprocess, analyzes and visualizes resting state EEG data in Matlab using EEGLab and FieldTrip toolboxes.
 It has been tested on the [LEMON dataset](https://www.nature.com/articles/sdata2018308), the [TD-BRAIN dataset](https://www.nature.com/articles/s41597-022-01409-z), and the [Chronic Pain EEG dataset](https://osf.io/m45j2/).

+The acompany publication in Scientific Data can be found [here](https://www.nature.com/articles/s41597-023-02525-0).

 [![DOI](https://zenodo.org/badge/518454921.svg)](https://zenodo.org/badge/latestdoi/518454921)

 ## Description